SImplordseele/Dungeon_Adventure/README.md

 Note:

--   You need to have a total of 3 keys to open the door, or you can not enter the next level.
+-   You need to have a total of 3 keys to open the door, otherwise you can enter the next level.
 -   You also need to avoid traps (holes) or you’ll fall and die.

 # Reference and Assets